 j) Many coven meetings are regulated by the moon.
 They monitor the phases of the moon.
 When the moon is waxing (crescent moon), they start their spells for the month.
 When the moon is full, these spells come to pass.
 This is also the time demons give them maximum powers.
 More dangerous spells are sent out during the waning moon.

 k) Their powers are very limited.
 Their spells do fail; their demons get paralysed, and their evil works backfire.
 This usually happens when they operate against a true Christian who is abiding in Christ.
 As Christians, we need to:

-I. Submit to the authority of the Lord Jesus Christ.
-To put the enemy under our authority, we must first submit to Christ’s authority.
+Submit to the authority of the Lord Jesus Christ.
 Accept His Lordship over your life and walk according to His Word.
 We can’t win against witchcraft while we walk in rebellion against God (2Cor.
 10:6).

-III.
 Walk in discernment.
-Witchcraft has infiltrated many sectors of the society and the church, and its goal is to control, oppress and destroy people.
-Beware of false churches or consulting false prophets for miracles.
+Witchcraft has infiltrated many sectors of the society and the church, and its goal is to control and destroy people.
+Beware of false churches, consulting false prophets and strange ‘societies’ you are invited to join.
 Learn to pray and walk in the Spirit and test what people teach with the Bible (Is.
 8:20).
 The answer to witchcraft and all other forms of the occult, is the Gospel and the Power of Jesus Christ.